 Pregnancy is an exciting time full of joy, anticipation, and utter bliss.
 But this happy time can be rocked by serious sleep disturbances that make it anything but joyful.
-It is normal for women to be tired and feel a little fatigued from carrying around a new life inside them.
-So it’s not unusual that 78% of women report sleep disorders during pregnancy even if they have never had problems sleeping before.
+It is normal for women to be tired from carrying around a new life.
+78% of women report sleep disorders during pregnancy even if they have never had problems with sleeping before.

-Sleep disturbances affect pregnant women more often than not due to several reasons.
-Changing hormone levels during pregnancy can cause them to feel more tired than normal.
-The numerous trips to the bathroom during the night can contribute to this as well.
+Sleep disturbances affect pregnant women for several reasons.
+Changing hormones during pregnancy can cause them to feel more tired.
+Numerous trips to the bathroom during the night can contribute to this as well.
 Excessive daytime sleepiness in the first trimester usually happens due to rising progesterone levels.
 Snoring may occur due to hormonal changes that have inhibitory effect on muscles.
 Pregnant women who are obese may be at risk of developing sleep apnea and should see their doctor if this becomes an issue.
-Such complications as low birth weight, preeclampsia and gestational hypertension may be associated with sleep apnea.
+Complications such as low birth weight, preeclampsia, and gestational hypertension may be associated with sleep apnea.

 First-time mothers have a hard time sleeping because of anxiety about labor and delivery or balancing work and motherhood.
 Getting enough sleep is even harder once the baby is born.
-Sleep loss caused by frequent bathroom trips, nausea, and occasional insomnia can take a toll on your health if it persists.
+Loss of sleep caused by frequent bathroom trips, nausea, and occasional insomnia can take a toll on your health if it persists.

 It is not uncommon to have sleep issues during your pregnancy.
 Here are some symptoms that may keep you awake at night:

-Frequent urination – You may wake up frequently during the night to use the bathroom due to increasing pressure on the abdomen.
-This leads to poor sleep quality if it occurs several times per night.
+Frequent urination – You may urinate frequently during the night due to increasing pressure on the abdomen.
+This leads to poor sleep.

 Nocturnal gastroesophageal reflux – GERD is a common problem in pregnancy.
-The stomach acid rises up into the esophagus and throat at night when you lay down.
-The symptoms are lessened by sitting up or raising the head of the bed to a 45 degree angle.
+The stomach acid rises into the esophagus and throat at night when you lie down.
+The symptoms are lessened by sitting up or raising the head at a 45 degree angle.
 GERD can damage the tissue in the esophagus if not treated.

 Sleep apnea – Sleep apnea is a sleep disorder in which you may experience repeated pauses between breaths and gasping for air upon waking.
 A common symptom of sleep apnea is heavy snoring and choking sounds on waking from sleep.

-Restless legs syndrome (RLS) - If you have that urge to stretch, rub, or move your legs during the night you might have a disorder known as RLS or Restless legs syndrome.
-Symptoms of RLS is a tingly, achy, itchy, or otherwise unpleasant sensation in the legs that makes you want to move them.
+Restless legs syndrome (RLS) - If you have the urge to stretch, rub, or move your legs during the night, you might have a disorder known as RLS or the restless legs syndrome.
+A symptoms of RLS is a tingly, achy, itchy, or otherwise unpleasant sensation in the legs that makes you want to move them.

 Insomnia – Symptoms of insomnia include trouble falling asleep, staying asleep, or waking up too early.
-Episodes of insomnia are often stress or anxiety-related and center around labor, delivery or life changes that motherhood will bring about.
+Episodes of insomnia are often related to stress or anxiety and center around labor, delivery, or life changes that motherhood will bring.
 Fetal movements, back pain, and nausea can frequently disturb sleep during pregnancy as the pressure on the body increases.

 Some sleep issues that emerge in the early stages of pregnancy may disappear as pregnancy progresses, or worsen in intensity.
-A large number of women experience increased nighttime awakenings especially during the third trimester.
-Hormone changes, psychological adjustments, physical discomfort impact sleep and result in a sleep deficit.
+A high number of women experience increased nighttime awakenings especially during the third trimester.
+Hormonal changes, psychological adjustments, and physical discomfort impact sleep and result in its deficit.

 Pregnancy is dominated by hormones.
-Changes in the growing body put pressure on vital organs resulting in physical discomfort while standing, sitting, and lying down.
-Dramatic hormonal changes during pregnancy affect mood, metabolism, and pattern of sleep.
-With so much going on in the body, it is easy to see why women tend to be cranky in the latter stages of pregnancy:
+Changes in the growing body put pressure on vital organs resulting in physical discomfort while standing, sitting, and lying.
+Dramatic hormonal changes during pregnancy affect mood, metabolism, and sleep pattern.
+With so much going on in the body it is easy to see why women tend to be cranky in the latter stages of pregnancy:

 Estrogen - enlarges blood vessels which can lead to swelling or edema in the legs and feet.
 It may also cause congestion which interferes with breathing during the night.
-Furthermore, it can reduce the amount of dreaming phase of sleep - the REM sleep.
+It can reduce the dreaming phase of sleep - the REM sleep.

 Progesterone - contributes to frequent urination, nasal congestion, heartburn.
-In addition, it reduces the amount of rapid eye movement (REM) sleep (a stage of sleep responsible for lucid dreaming).
+It reduces the amount of rapid eye movement (REM) sleep (a stage of sleep responsible for lucid dreaming).

 Melatonin levels tend to increase during pregnancy and increased levels of prolactin in the body may lead to more slow-wave sleep.